hand-e-fr/OpenHosta/CHAGELOG.md

   - Remove unecessary setence like confidence level and transition

 - **Internal**
   - Refacto the prompt building function in `emulate`

+- **Fixes**
+  - Added code block syntax for the function definition

 ## **v1.1-rc4** 27/09/24